- American Physical Society Sites

 - Become a Member

-The award was established in 1990 by the Division of Physics of Beams and is supported by Brookhaven Science Associates, Fermi Research Associates, and Southeastern Universities Research Association/Jefferson Lab.
+The award was established in 1990 by the Division of Physics of Beams and is supported by Brookhaven Science Associates, Universities Research Association, Inc., and Southeastern Universities Research Association/Jefferson Lab.
+In 2022, David Yu generously contributed to the award by providing an APS lifetime membership to the recipient in perpetuity.

 A nomination will be accepted for any doctoral student of a university world-wide for work performed as part of the requirements for a doctoral degree.
 Nominees must pass their thesis defense not more than 18 months before the nomination deadline.
-An individual can only be nominated once; however, an unsuccessful candidate will be carried over for 1 year.
+An individual can only be nominated once; however, nominations will be considered for two review cycles provided the nominator re-certifies the nomination before the next deadline.

 Nomination should include;